 Use these steps to pull a zipper that has no handle.

 Start by finding a paper clip or corn cob holder.
 A paper clip or corn cob holder will be the tool that you use to open your bean bag zipper.

-Insert the paper clip into the hole in the zipper where a handle would normally be placed.
+Insert the paper clip into the hole in the zipper where a handle would typically be placed.
 You should notice that the zipper can be moved at this point.

 Use the paper clip as a pull to slide the zipper up and down.
 You are now able to take the cover off for cleaning.